mendelt/secure-programming-rust/presentation.md

 ---
 ![bg right](img/confused.jpg)
 - Checklists are useful but;
-  * Is the checklist complete?
+  * How do we know the checklist is complete?
   * Does the checklist fit your use-case?
-  * Who came up with these checklists items?
+  * Who came up with these checklists?

 * What are we trying to do anyway?